mollybeach/twin/README.md

 - **Blockchain Transactions**: The platform will implement blockchain technology to ensure transparency in transactions, with features like transaction hashes for tracking.

 - **User Experience**: A global notification feed will keep users informed of market activity, enhancing engagement and interaction on the platform.

-## Conclusion

-TwinAI aims to revolutionize the way users interact with social media through AI twins.
-By allowing users to create, customize, and trade these digital alter egos, TwinAI taps into the growing interest in AI and blockchain technology, creating a unique social platform for the future.